A supercomputing framework for solving PDEs by hybrid parallelism.

 If you have Nose installed, you can run:

 inside the source tree for unit tests.
-To test the installed package, use the following command instead:
+To test installed version, use the following command instead:

 $ python -c 'import solvcon; solvcon.test()'

-When testing the installed package, make sure your current directory does not have a sub-directory named as solvcon.
+When testing installed version, make sure your current directory does not have a sub-directory named as solvcon.

 Because SOLVCON uses ssh as its default approach for remote procedure call (RPC), you need to set up the public key authentication for ssh, or some of the unit tests for RPC could fail.
 Some tests using optional libraries could be skipped (indicated by S), if you do not have the libraries installed.
 Everything else should pass.